-Commonly supposed to be from Old English mund "hand, protection, guardianship" (cognate with Latin manus), but this is not certain (OED discounts it on grounds of sense).
-Perhaps a confusion of the native word and Middle Dutch mond "protection," used in military sense for fortifications of various types, including earthworks.
+Commonly supposed to be from Middle English mounde "the hand; guardianship, power," from Old English mund (cognate with Latin manus), but this is not certain (OED discounts it on grounds of sense).
+Perhaps it is a confusion of the native word and Middle Dutch mond "protection," used in military sense for fortifications of various types, including earthworks.

 1510s, "to enclose with a fence;" c.
-1600 as "to enclose with an embankment;" see mound (n.).
+1600 as "to enclose or fortify with an embankment;" see mound (n.).
 From 1859 as "to heap up."
 Related: Mounded; mounding.

 updated on March 24, 2019